 China's national heritage is both tangible and intangible, with natural wonders and historic sites, as well as ethnic songs and festivals included.

-As of 2015, 48 noteworthy Chinese sites were inscribed on UNESCO's World Heritage List: 37 Cultural Heritage, 8 Natural Heritage, and 3 Cultural and Natural Heritage.
-China is second only to Italy for World Heritage sites.
+As of 2018, 53 noteworthy Chinese sites were inscribed on UNESCO's World Heritage List: 36 Cultural Heritage, 13 Natural Heritage, and 4 Cultural and Natural Heritage.

 China has several traditional festivals that are celebrated all over the country (in different ways).
 The most important is Chinese New Year, then Mid-Autumn Festival.
 China, with its "55 Ethnic Minorities", also has many ethnic festivals.
 From Tibet to Manchuria to China's tropical south, different tribes celebrate their new year, harvest, and other things, in various ways.